The nuttiest thing we’ve ever done as a family was to move out of our house and into a one room trailer. A tiny house.

 We missed having hot water in the winter, so we mooched showers off of friends when we could, did house-sitting jobs so we could use the tub, and we took sponge baths when we couldn’t.
 In the summer, we set out our camping solar shower on the grass, and by the afternoon, we’d have hot water.
 We could all shower with less than 4 gallons of water total, showering navy-style (get wet, turn off water, soap up, turn on water and rinse, turn off water, repeat for hair).
 An outdoor shower is very invigorating, but really not for the shy…

 Heat: In the winter, I covered the door and windows with strips of wool blanket cut to fit, and we used an oil-filled electric radiator for heat.
 The gas heat that was built into the camper had an electric fan that ran on 12 volt power, but the battery would quickly go dead and the fan was so squeaky that we gave up on it.
-And, I wasn’t willing to risk a gas-burning stove in a tiny space with us.
+And, I wasn’t willing to risk a gas-burning stove in a tiny space with us as recommended by the people on the blog “ SmartlyHeated“.
 The heater was our biggest electrical draw, by far.

 The thin walls of the camper lost heat quickly, and the floor was usually pretty cold, but by covering the roof with a tarp, and the windows with blankets, and by putting another rug or two on our floor, we managed to survive some severe winters in there. -15° type of severe.
 It was hard.
 But good.